Rayzhangzirui/math10fa24/_sources/final_project_instruction.md

 - Include all data cleaning steps in the project.
 Work done outside Python, like in Excel, won't count.

 **Q: Can I use a different plotting library?**
 - Yes, the content of the figure is more important than the library used.
+But choosing a different plotting library does not count as an "extra" for the project.

 **Q: Do I need to post my project in the course notes?**
 - Posting is optional.
 It can be useful for applications to internships or grad school.
 You can email me to update or remove it later.